ahmad-paysys/UAT-Tazama-documentation/issues/issues.md

 ---

+**Classification trigger (mechanical — do not eyeball).** An issue is **significant** if *any* of the following are true:
+- Track B touches more than 3 files, OR
+- Track B requires a schema migration, OR
+- Track B requires frontend changes, OR
+- Track B spans more than one service/repo.

+Otherwise the issue is **small**.
+Apply this test before choosing between the two formats below.

+---

 ### Small issues (single fix, no significant Track B, or work small enough to leave as a comment on the linked issue)

 Produce a **single user story** — one concise block ready to post as a GitHub comment or link to a ticket.
 Format: